To Design something is to INTEND it.

 At the NYT offices, we were given a page or two and have an hour or two to complete the 2-3 layouts.
 Sometimes this happened until 3am.
 The pay was $75. an hour, plus travel time, plus cab fare.
 I happened to be super fast at solving page layout design problems but, specialized at kerning and leading type.

 I don’t know if you’ve ever seen the printing presses under their 42nd Street building but they are solid cast iron and they have become permanent fixtures of Manhattan Island and will never, ever be removed.
-If you can imagine 4 aircraft carriers lying on their side, that should give you an idea.
+If you can imagine four USS aircraft carriers standing on their toes, that might give you an idea of how big they are.

 Here are some particulars to use and look at on your web page to create “Greater Readability“.